marek629/blog/src/nyan-cat-ogg-01.md

 ### Send audio samples to speakers

-Code sending audio samples to spreakers is showed in above code listing in previous section.
+Code sending audio samples to speakers is showed in above code listing in the previous section.
 But let me explain `format` object given to `Speaker` constructor as a parameter.
 The `format` object in my case has following shape: